BONES OF THE LOWER LIMB

 • Function:

-• Enable flexibility and movement for foot functions
+• Enable flexibility and movement for your foot functions

 Sesamoid Bones